zooniverse/Ubret/README.md

 Wrapper for `Ubret.Ajax('POST', url)`.

 ### Ubret.Promise
 An implementation of the [Promise/A+ Spec](http://promises-aplus.github.com/promises-spec/).
-It is returns by the Ubret.Ajax method.
+Ubret.Ajax returns a promise.

 #### @then(successCb, failCb)
 Either callback is optional.
 It returns another promise that will be fulfilled after the then returns.